abubakarsiddik31/releasebot-ai/README.md

 The API documentation is available at http://localhost:8000/docs when running the application.
 Key endpoints include:

-- `POST /api/v1/releases/process`: Process new releases
+- `POST /trigger-release`: Process new releases
-- `GET /api/v1/releases`: List all releases
+- `GET /releases`: List all releases
-- `POST /api/v1/emails/send`: Send release emails
-- `GET /api/v1/users`: List all users
+- `GET /users`: List all users
+- `POST /users`: Create a new user
+- `GET /campaigns`: List email campaigns
+- `GET /health`: Health check endpoint

 ## Production Deployment